syncfusion-content/asp.netmvc-docs/aspnetmvc/UploadBox/Appearance-and-styling.md

 ## Show or Hide File details

-The ShowFileDetails property is Boolean type, which allow us to show or hide filedetails in the uploaded file list dialog.
+The ShowFileDetails property is Boolean type, which allow us to show or hide file details in the uploaded file list dialog.
 To hide the uploaded file details, set ShowFileDetails property is set to ‘false’.
 By default value of ShowFileDetails property is set to ‘true’.

 The following steps explains the configuration of ShowFileDetails property in UploadBox.